top of page

 The 10% Rule Your Shins Will Thank You For

-A tried-and-true guideline is the 10% rule: avoid increasing your total weekly mileage by more than 10% from the week before.
+A tried and true guideline is the 10% rule: avoid increasing your total weekly mileage by more than 10% from the week before.
 If you ran 10 miles this week, aim for no more than 11 miles next week.
-This slow-and-steady approach gives your tibia, muscles, and connective tissues time to adapt, helping prevent the micro-traumas that lead to pain.
+This slow and steady approach gives your tibia, muscles, and connective tissues time to adapt, helping prevent the micro-traumas that lead to pain.

 Don’t Underestimate Rest Rest days aren't a sign of weakness; they're when your body repairs tissue and builds strength.
 Skipping rest is a fast track to injury.